| Main | Stag beetles' life cycle | Stag beetle life cycle drawing |

 Links:

-Life cycle photos of Lucanus capreolus.
+Life cycle photos of Lucanus capreolus, a north American species.

 | Main | Stag beetles' life cycle | Stag beetle life cycle drawing | Top |